-As discussed in section 6.3 mental health phase of care of this technical specifications, MHPoC is a key phase level data item being collected for all mental health episodes for the purpose of ABF reporting.
+As discussed in Section 6.3 Mental health phase of care, MHPoC is a key phase level data item being collected for all mental health episodes for the purpose of ABF reporting.
 For further information, please refer to the MHPoC documentation available on the IHPA website.

 7.3.2.
-Clinical assessments specific to children and adolescents
+Clinical assessments

-7.3.2.1.
-Health of the Nation Outcome Scales for Children and Adolescents (HoNOSCA)
+7.3.2.1.Health of the Nation Outcome Scales (HoNOS/CA/65+)

-The HoNOSCA is a 15 item clinician-rated measure modelled on the HoNOS and designed specifically for use in the assessment of child and adolescent consumer outcomes in mental health services.
-Ratings are made by clinicians based on their assessment of the consumer.
-In completing their ratings, the clinician makes use of a specific glossary which details the meaning of each point on the scale being rated.
-HoNOSCA should be reported at the beginning of each MHPoC regardless of the length of stay.
+The HoNOS and HoNOS 65+ are 12 item clinician-rated measures designed by the Royal College of Psychiatrists specifically for use in the assessment of consumer outcomes in mental health services.
+The HoNOSCA is a 15 item clinician-rated measure modelled on the HoNOS and designed specifically for use in the assessment of child and adolescent consumers.
+Clinicians are required to rate consumers based on their assessment.
+HoNOS/CA/65+ should be reported at the beginning of each MHPoC regardless of the length of stay.

-An additional code of '8 - Unknown' has been included in the 2020-21 ABF MHC NBEDS.
+An additional code of '8 - Unknown' was included in the ABF MHC NBEDS 2020-21.
 This code should be used for values that are missing or recorded in the HoNOSCA tool as '7 - Not stated/missing' and '9 - Unknown'.